 Machine learning algorithms can be applied to large datasets with ease, making it possible to handle big data problems.

 Machine learning algorithms can reduce the need for human intervention, leading to cost savings in terms of time and labour.

 Machine learning algorithms can predict when equipment is likely to fail, allowing for proactive maintenance to minimize downtime.

 Machine learning algorithms can analyze user behaviour and personalize content and recommendations based on individual preferences.

 Machine learning algorithms can detect patterns and anomalies in financial transactions that might indicate fraudulent activity.

 Machine learning algorithms can help businesses segment their customer base and understand customer behaviour, leading to better marketing and sales strategies.

-It can be used to analyze medical data and improve patient outcomes, such as early detection of diseases and personalized treatment plans. eg breast cancer detection etc.
+Machine learning algorithms can be used to analyze medical data and improve patient outcomes, such as early detection of diseases and personalized treatment plans.

 Advancements in Machine Learning